 - Submit a copy of your passport photo page for you and any dependents (spouse and/or children under 21).
 If you’ve had a U.S. visa in the past, include that copy as well.

 - Submit proof of your financial support such as scholarship letters, a bank statement or letter from yourself or your sponsor.
 Bank documents must be issued within 6 months of the program start date.

-- If you’re currently studying in the U.S. with an F-1 student visa, transfer your current I-20 record to St. Edward's University.
-Complete Section I of the Transfer Eligibility Form, then ask your advisor or DSO at your current school to complete Section II.
+- If you’re currently studying in the U.S. with an F-1 student visa, transfer your I-20 record to St. Edward's University.
+Complete Section I of the Transfer Eligibility Form, then ask your advisor or school official at your current school to complete Section II.
 When both sections are completed, submit the form.

 Follow the process below to get your visa.
-We encourage you to visit the State Department for detailed instructions and helpful FAQs.
+We encourage you to visit the State Department for detailed instructions.